The mock landing page approach: how to create the perfect PLG product roadmap

 🔮

 Creating a roadmap grounded fully in user pain points is just an extension of the intentional PLG building strategies we practice at Height.
-As we work to build the first fully autonomous project collaboration tool for builders, that will handle the legwork of managing projects invisibly and automatically, we’re excited to continue sharing our successes (and failures) along the way so you can implement them in your own product strategy, as well.
+It’s the first fully autonomous project collaboration tool for builders, that will handle the legwork of managing projects invisibly and automatically.
+We’re excited to continue sharing our story so you can develop your own product strategy, as well.
 We’re willing to experiment and innovate (like creating mock website landing pages for user research), all with a goal of building a world where you never have to manage your projects again.